 About me - Rachel (she/her)

 I often work with women, LGBTQIA+, and neurodivergent folks, but I warmly welcome clients of all identities.
-I have deep empathy for people who feel like outsiders in one way or another, and who are struggling to stay true to themselves as they navigate the complexities of demanding jobs, parenting, life transitions, existential grief, and surviving these destabilizing times.
-None of us can do it all alone.
-Whether you opt to work with me or another provider, I encourage you to reach out — you deserve support.
+I have deep empathy for people who feel like outsiders in one way or another, and who are struggling to stay true to themselves as they navigate demanding jobs, relationships, parenting, life transitions, existential grief, and surviving these destabilizing times.

 Education